willematack/MarketMaker-RL-Captone/readme.md

 * check bid/ask ratio calculations and make sure it's good.
 (I think it's ignoring if we have the best price)
 * might not need negative bid/ask ratios since we can just pick our own values as the tightest (but maybe we do since we want to have a wider margin to make more profit)
 * probably need to normalize action vector when Q value is updated by bellman equation.
+* agents might just be selling as much as possible without having inventory

 ## Tasks (not started)